Concrete is in our blood.

 Simple, shallow foundations transfer the building’s loads through a spread footing pad or a continuous footing pad into the ground below.
 Usually in this case the soils below are granular or stiff clay soils.

 More complex foundation systems work to transfer the load deep into the ground below.
 The load is transferred using either a deep concrete column in the ground called a caisson or a steel column driven into the ground called a pile.
 The building is built on top of concrete caps and grade beams that encase the top of the caissons and piles.
 The building loads are transferred down into the deep foundation system into either a strong layer of soil below or a layer of bedrock.

 After laying the foundation, a concrete floor slab must be laid.
-The building’s concrete floor slab usually is a simple concrete slab placed directly onto the ground.
-The challenges for the slab depend on the proposed floor finishes such as tile, carpet, polished concrete, etc. and the moisture mitigation that is therefore involved.
-Most floor slabs have a 6 to 15 mil. thick plastic vapor barrier to keep moisture from migrating up from the sub-base below the slab to the top surface of the slab.
-In some instances, depending on the construction schedule, admixtures can be added to the concrete to trap the internal moisture inside the slab and keep it from mitigating to the surface.
+The building’s concrete floor slab is typically a simple concrete slab placed directly onto the ground.
+The challenges for the slab depend on the proposed floor finishes (such as tile, carpet, or polished concrete) and the moisture mitigation that is therefore involved.
+Most floor slabs have a 6 to 15 mil. thick plastic vapor barrier to keep moisture from migrating up from the sub-base below to the surface of the slab.
+In some instances, depending on the construction schedule, admixtures can be added to the concrete to trap the internal moisture inside the slab and keep it from reaching the surface.

 Logistically Challenging Concrete Projects

 This work will usually require bringing concrete ready-mix trucks into a building’s loading dock.
 Concrete buggies are then used to wheel concrete into the freight elevators and up to the required floor.
 Another option is to pump concrete from street level through a hose to the correct floor.

-Start a conversation with us today and learn how we can bring our experience and expertise to your next project.
+Start a conversation with us today and learn how we can bring our experience and expertise to your project.